NaturailyShopify/Naturaily-netlify/_posts/2017-11-28-react-vs-vue---similarities-and-differences.md

 ---
-title: React vs Vue - similarities and differences
+title: React vs Vue - Similarities and Differences
 description: >-
   Both React and Vue have gained a lot of attention and interest from developers in the past 3 years.
 Here's a brief comparison based on our experience.